sustentarea/datasus-pop-estimates/README.md

       <br>
     </td>
     <td width="70%">
-      This pipeline is part of the <a href="https://www.fsp.usp.br/sustentarea">Sustentarea</a> Research and Extension Group's project: <em>Global syndemic: The impact of anthropogenic climate change on the health and nutrition of children under five years old attended by Brazil's public health system (SUS)</em>.
+      This work is part of the <a href="https://www.fsp.usp.br/sustentarea">Sustentarea</a> Research and Extension Group's project: <em>Global syndemic: The impact of anthropogenic climate change on the health and nutrition of children under five years old attended by Brazil's public health system (SUS)</em>.
     </td>
   </tr>
 </table>